lacomaofficial/Flanker-Experiment-Analysis/README.md

 - Exploring and visualizing the distribution of reaction times for different flanker conditions.
 - Conducting statistical tests (t-test) to compare mean reaction times between conditions.
 - Interactive visualizations for easy data exploration.
+- Download and run the Jupyter Notebook locally to experience the full interactivity of the plots.